The Dulcimer Top

 Also, two of the braces serve as "doubling" to reinforce the carving of the soundholes, and for that reason also, we want a good firm, continuous seal between the two, to support the edges of the soundhole, which can have very delicate patterns in Bear Meadow Appalachian Dulcimers.

 After the glue has cured well, the purfling and soundholes are cut in.
 These may be simple "Bear Meadow" logos, tulip poplar leave motifs, or ornate Celtic knots, spirals, or other customized motifs.
 Sometimes days are spent on just one of the more detailed soundholes.
-The purfling is a simple inlaid band of contrasting wood--often black but sometimes red, blue, or other colors--with a stripe of redwood in the middle.
-All inlays and marquetry are handmade at Bear Meadow, so that materials and shapes can be customized to the order of the customer.
+The purfling is a simple inlaid band of black veneer--with a stripe of redwood in the middle.
+All inlays and marquetry are handmade at Bear Meadow, and are handled differently that customary lutherie purfling technique.

 After the top has been constructed, it is prepared for finishing.
-Two coats of a rare shellac, called "ruby shellac" is brushed on and rubbed out with 220-grit sandpaper.
+Two coats of a rare shellac, called "ruby shellac" is brushed on and rubbed out with 320-grit sandpaper or abrasive foam block.
 The color of this shellac will give an almost imperceptible warm glow to the redwood, as well as sealing it so the varnish doesn't fill the pores-that would deaden the acoustic response of the wood (sort of like filling your mouth with jello before singing).
 The bottom of the top gets two coats of shellac too, to protect the inside of the finished instrument from changes in temperature and humidity.
 The top is now ready to be joined to the fretboard.